ahtisham-estimatingservices/Estimating-Services/README.md

-# 📐 Ahtisham Ahmed Qureshi – Remote Drywall Estimator
+# Senior Drywall Estimator – Ahtisham Ahmed Qureshi

-👷 Senior Civil Engineer | Drywall Estimation Specialist | 5+ Years Experience
+Senior Civil Engineer & Quantity Surveyor | Drywall Estimation Specialist | 5+ Years Experience

 Welcome!
-My name is **Ahtisham Ahmed Qureshi**, a highly motivated Civil Engineer & Quantity Surveyor with over **5 years of construction industry experience**, specializing in **drywall estimation for the past 3 years**.
+My name is **Ahtisham Ahmed Qureshi**, a highly motivated Civil Engineer & Quantity Surveyor with over **7 years of construction industry experience**, specializing in **drywall estimation for the past 5 years**.

 I am offering **full-time remote professional drywall estimating services**, aligning with your company's schedule and tailored to meet your project needs.

 ---

-## 🧱 Core Expertise in Drywall Estimation
+## Core Expertise in Drywall Estimation

 With a strong foundation in **US construction standards**, I provide **accurate cost estimates** for a wide range of drywall and related services: